 Get Professional Help for Substance Abuse

 It’s tempting to try to quit marijuana on your own but getting professional help can increase your chances of success.
-A therapist, counselor or addiction specialist can provide you with personalized guidance, support and evidence based strategies to help you quit and stay quit just like treatments for other forms of substance abuse.
+A therapist, counsellor or addiction specialist can provide you with personalised guidance, support and evidence based strategies to help you quit and stay quit just like treatments for other forms of substance abuse.

 They can also help you understand why you’re dependent, develop coping skills and navigate any obstacles you’ll face along the way.